Rohit5760/RealTime-Navigation-Assistant/README.md

 ## Hardware Setup (Optional)

-SoundSense can be used in multiple ways:

-### Basic Mode
+### Navigation Assistant (No Hardware Required)
 - Smartphone camera only

-### Extended Setup
+- Install the APK and you're ready to go

+### Navigation Hardware (External Camera)
-- External camera (e.g., ESP32-CAM)
+- Requires a camera module that streams frames over HTTP (e.g., ESP32-CAM)
+- Enter the HTTP stream URL in the app to connect
-- Mounted on:
+- Camera can be mounted on:
   - glasses
   - chest harness
 - Audio output via:
   - open-ear earphones (recommended)
   - standard earphones

-> This repository contains software only.
-Hardware setup is optional.

 ---